Meowzila/KinoStats/README.md

 # KinoStats Description
-A mini project to strengthen my experience with SQL and Data Visualization.
+A mini project to strengthen my skills with SQL and Data Visualization.
 Visualizes data from a PostgreSQL database with 5 million+ rows of scraped and cleaned data.

 # Data Visualization Examples